 For me, yoga is political, reclaiming our connection to ourselves and the world around us.
 As a community worker, finding ways to spread the benefits of yoga as far and wide is really important to me.
 It is an undeniable truth that most people who attend and practice yoga in studios in Bristol are white, middle class and on the whole, female.
-I am aware I very much fall into this bracket and ‘teaching’ an ancient practice that is not from my cultural heritage.
+As a white, cis-gendered woman, I fall into this bracket and ‘teaching’ an ancient practice that is not from my cultural heritage.
 Reflective practice has been central to my community work and I am constantly applying this to my yoga teaching, engaging in discussions about how to honour and not appropriate the practice of yoga and fumbling my way through trying to teach in a way which aligns with my values and strives to respect yoga and each individual that enters my class.

 "You feel the heart of Leonie in her classes, the passion that she puts into each session.
 You feel nurtured and guided by the gentle and learned voice of a truly natural yogi.
 I would highly recommend treating yourself to a wonderful yoga experience that welcomes all levels and supports all needs."